 Public Sector Investment Facility

-PIF is also one of the Team Finland instruments administered by the Ministry, and it is used in close cooperation with other organisations taking part in Team Finland.
+The PIF is also one of the Team Finland instruments administered by the Ministry for Foreign Affairs, and it is used in close cooperation with other Team Finland operators.

 The Public Sector Investment Facility is regulated by the Act (1114/2000) and Government Decree (1253/2000) on concessional credits granted to developing countries, the Act on the State's Export Credit Guarantees (422/2001) and OECD guidelines on export credit.

 It allows funding for public sector projects in countries listed by Finnvera as eligible for export credit guarantees in the least developed (LDC), low income (LIC) and lower middle income (LMIC) categories.

 PIF investment credits are listed internationally among the so-called mixed credits which combine development cooperation funding and export credits.
 PIF funding requires that the project implementer is a company registered in Finland and that the project has sufficient Finnish content approved by Finnvera.

 The developing country takes a loan guaranteed by Finnvera from a commercial bank to fund the investment.
 The Ministry for Foreign Affairs pays the interest on the loan and part of the transaction to satisfy the 35–50 per cent grant element required by the OECD for publicly funded export credit.

 PIF projects must be economically, socially and ecologically sustainable and compatible with the target country's national development programmes.
 The instrument is used to fund investments that support the target countries' efforts to achieve the UN Sustainable Development Goals (Agenda 2030).

 Support can be given for investments focusing on, for example, the social, water supply, energy, cleantech or other sectors suitable for development cooperation.
 The projects must be in line with Finland’s development policy guidelines (including guidelines on human rights-based and results-based approaches).